Art of the Book

-This book pays homage to the ancestral homeland of the Shoshone tribes in the Mountain West region of the United States.
+This pop-up diorama book pays homage to the ancestral homeland of the Shoshone tribes in the Mountain West region of the United States.
 The text features an excerpt from The Land of Little Rain, by Mary Hunter Austin, published in 1903.
 She was a poet, nature writer,and fierce advocate for Native American rights.
 Also included are words attributed to Chief Washakie, the Shoshone hero who fought for justice and peace in the mid-19th century.
-The book is contained in a hand-painted acrylic-on-cotton replica of a parfleche—a painted rawhide saddlebag used to carry personal belongings.
-These bags were a form of functional art and design integral to Native American Plains cultures on the move.
+The book is digitally printed, hand-cut, and contained in a hand-painted acrylic-on-cotton replica of a parfleche, which was a painted rawhide saddlebag used to carry personal belongings.

 Contained size: 8 x 5 x 1 inches

 This wordless ‘lantern book’ is an ode to humans and fire.
 Being able to create and control fire allowed humans to evolve and explore.
 Fire has always been a force of both creativity and destruction, just like humans, who burn with love or fear or rage.
 And what human is not mesmerized by a campfire’s flickering flames, dancing in the darkness?
 The book is made with ink on folded paper, cut holes, kozo papers, and acrylic medium.
 And a ‘safe’ tea candle.

 Closed, folded size: 2 x 6 x .75 inches

 Conceived in the rise of the global Covid-19 pandemic and community quarantine lock-down, this tiny book was made with a real free-range chicken egg shell and handmade papers.
 Chipping away at the shell to break it in half was a challenge.
 Fragile material for fragile times.